 I’d like to say that credit reports are only important if you want to get back into debt.

 That’s what credit reports were created to do: help lenders decide who gets credit and at what price.

 But the unfortunate truth today is that credit reports impact rental housing; insurance rates; and even job prospects.

 So, make sure the debt discharged in your bankruptcy shows as having a zero balance.
 Here’s how.

 Avoiding another financial crisis

 Most bankruptcies are triggered by things over which you have little control:

 You may not be able to insure that none of those things happen again.

-But with forethought and savings, you can absorb financial blows and survive.
+But with forethought and savings, you can absorb many financial blows and survive.